 Hand tools evolved over time alongside with the jobs that they were used for.
 We can divide them according to the purpose they serve (striking tools, wrenches, pliers and so on) or we can divide them according to the jobs they are used for.
 This second division is broad and distinguishes between two types of tools; agricultural tools and craft tools.

-Agricultural tools are tools used in farming and includes tools for tilling the soil and tools for harvesting the crops.
+Agricultural tools are tools used in farming and include tools for tilling the soil and tools for harvesting the crops.
 Here you will find shovels/spades, diggers, hole making equipment, ploughs, sickles and such.
 Agricultural hand tools are slowly being replaced by machinery in the western world but are still extensively used in third world countries.

-If we want to get better overview of some of the most used tools today, we can divide them according to the purposes they serve.
+If we want to get a better overview of some of the most used tools today, we can divide them according to the purposes they serve.
 Here is a list of some of the most commonly used tools today.

-Cutting tools – We divide cutting tools into saws, knives and files.
+We divide cutting tools into saws, knives and files.
 Saws are used for cutting large objects such as planks or metal tubing.
 Types of saws include crosscut, rip, coping, drywall, compass, bow and other saws.
 Each of these is best suited for specialized use.
 Compass saws are used to cut out circular or curved shapes and coping saws are used for delicate woodwork.
 The bow saw is used for woodcutting and will work with pushing or pulling motions and chances are you already own a bow saw that you use around the garden.
 Knives are used for smaller cutting projects.
 The best knives are those with interchangeable blades.
 They are both sharp and cost efficient since the blade is easy to replace once it becomes dull.
 Files are used for delicate and precision work, filing down excess material so we achieve a better fit.

-Of course there are other tools that are used today in specialized industries but these are the most common variety.
-The above mentioned tools can be found in most amateur toolboxes and will allow us to do most of the home repairs ourselves.
+Of course, there are other tools that are used today in specialized industries but these are the most common variety.
+The above-mentioned tools can be found in most amateur toolboxes and will allow us to do most of the home repairs ourselves.
 If you are not familiar with a tool make sure to research it online to see what it is used for and always remember that safety comes first.